The Service and Support Administration Rule, OAC 5123-4-02 outlines an SSA's role and responsibilities, including:

-At least every twelve months and more often under circumstances outlined in the rule.
+Review and revise the plan at least every 12 months, or more often under circumstances outlined in the rule.

 Ongoing Coordination and Monitoring

-- Occurring with the active participation of the individual and members of the team,
+- occurring with the active participation of the person and members of the team,

-- Examining service satisfaction, what is working for the individual and what is not working, and
+- examining service satisfaction, what is working for the person, and what is not working,

-- Using the plan as the fundamental tool to ensure the health and welfare of the person.
+- and using the plan as the fundamental tool to ensure the health and welfare of the person.